Skip to content

 Key focus areas for domiciliary care tenders

-Care at home is a rapidly growing service and, to support our clients to continue to produce competitive, persuasive and high-scoring submissions, we remain at the cutting edge of developments in the sector.
-Over the years, we have supported our clients as commissioners’ focus moves away from time-and-task approaches and towards a greater emphasis on outcomes-led thinking and working, person-centricity, empowerment and joined-up working in communities.
+Care at home is a rapidly growing service and to support our domiciliary care clients to continue to produce competitive, persuasive and high-scoring submissions, we remain at the cutting edge of developments in the sector.
+Over the years, we have supported our clients as commissioners’ focus moves away from time-and-task approaches and towards a greater emphasis on outcomes-led thinking and working, person-centric, empowerment and joined-up working in communities.

 Whilst our particular approach on each occasion is fully tailored to the unique priorities of the commissioner and the strengths, assets and models employed by the provider, common themes in domiciliary care tenders include: